Yucked/Rhapsody/README.md

   </p>
 </p>

+### 🕹️ `Implementation`
+As of right now there is only a single implementation provided by [Victoria](https://github.com/Yucked/Victoria/tree/v5/Victoria.Frostbyte).
+This implementation only supports Discord.NET.
+To write your own implementation either follow Victoria's design or read the [Implementation.md](https://github.com/Yucked/Frostbyte/blob/master/IMPLEMENTATION.md).

 ### ⚗ `Building`
 You will need to obtain the latest SDK and Runtime for .NET Core in order to run Frostbyte. ***Please keep in mind Frostbyte is still under development.***